eclipse-tractusx/tractus-x-umbrella/docs/concept/TAP7.1-solution-design.md

 Extend umbrella chart workflow with:
 * helm lint on subcharts and umbrella chart
-* helm template + kubeval for static validation
-* tests with both minimal and BYO configurations
+* automated ci tests with minimal configuration

 Example (GitHub Action or GitLab CI): yaml